Career in Nephrology in India 2024-25: Admission, Course, Jobs & Salary

 Can I become a nephrologist without MBBS?

-Candidates must possess an MBBS degree followed by M.D.
+Candidates must possess an MBBS degree followed by an M.D.
 (Medicine) / DNB (Nephrology) course.
-After attaining the Master’s degree, candidates must do D.M.
+After attaining the Master’s degree, candidates must do a D.M.
 (Nephrology) to specialize in Nephrology.

 5/5 - (1 vote)